 How to Charge an EV at Home

 You can charge your EV on the go and at charging stations, but 80% of electric vehicle charging happens at home.
-How does it work, and what are your options?
-Here is everything you need to know to charge your EV at home.
+How does it work, what are your options, and how can you get the most out of it?
+Here’s everything you need to know:

 What is EV Charging?